Take a hike to enjoy spectacular views at Ecola State Park. Credit: Camille Gullickson

 3. Explore the caves, waterfall and stagecoach road at Hug Point State Recreation Site.

-During our most recent trip to Cannon Beach, in the summer of 2021, we visited Hug Point State Recreation Site for the first time, and we wished we had heard of it sooner.
+During our most recent trip to Cannon Beach we visited Hug Point State Recreation Site for the first time, and we wished we had found it sooner!
 We had a great time exploring the pretty little sandy beach, including visiting the small waterfall and the caves, and following the path along the point.
 But I didn’t realize until I got back home and did some research that the path we took was an old stagecoach road that was the only way you could traverse this stretch of coastline until the early 1900s.
 If you time your tides correctly, you can walk the old stagecoach road with the Pacific Ocean crashing below, or walk around the point to explore more beaches.
 It’s also a good spot for peering into tide pools, depending on the timing of your visit.

 4. Hike through the rain forest and try boogie boarding at Oswald West State Park.

 If you want a quintessential Oregon Coast experience, bring or rent a boogie board and head to Oswald West State Park.
 Take the park’s Short Sand Beach Trail (1.2 miles round trip) through the mossy coastal rain forest to spend the day catching the waves.
 (If, like me, you prefer to stay on dry land, there is a nice secluded beach at the end of the trail affording great views of the ocean.)
 Along the trail, you’ll have a great opportunity to introduce budding naturalists to the diversity of plants native to the temperate coastal rain forest ecosystem, including ferns, salmonberry, red cedar, western hemlock, Sitka spruce and others.
 Oswald West State Park also features miles of trails along the coastline if you’d like a more vigorous hike.